 Marathon Patent Group, Inc. (the "Company") was incorporated in the State of Nevada on February 23, 2010 under the name Verve Ventures, Inc. On December 7, 2011, the Company changed its name to American Strategic Minerals Corporation and were engaged in exploration and potential development of uranium and vanadium minerals business.
 In June 2012, the Company discontinued the minerals business and began to invest in real estate properties in Southern California.
 In October 2012, the Company discontinued its real estate business when the former CEO joined the firm and the Company commenced IP licensing operations, at which time the Company's name was changed to Marathon Patent Group, Inc. On November 1, 2017, the Company entered into a merger agreement with Global Bit Ventures, Inc. ("GBV"), which is focused on mining digital assets.
 The Company purchased cryptocurrency mining machines and established a data center in Canada to mine digital assets.
-As part of the cancellation of certain indebtedness owed to Fortress Investment Group, LLC, we transferred ownership of various patents, including U.S. Patent No. 7,177,798, commonly referred to as "Patent 798."
-Fortress created a new Special Purpose Entity, CF Dynamic Advances LLC, in which we own a 30% interest.
-There was no activity in 2018.
+The Company expanded its activities in the mining of new digital assets, while at the same time harvesting the value of its remaining IP assets.
+In order to streamline and create efficiencies, we outsource most of our operations to service providers, and our Granby facility and its bitcoin mining operations are provided by Block Maintain, Inc. Additionally, 24 hour security at our facility is provided by Securitas Canada, and financial operations are provided by Chord Advisors, LLC.